When to buy and sell stocks. The best time to invest depends on you understanding the value of what you're paying for.

 For you to make money any profitable investment has to increase in value somehow.
 If you buy a stock for $1 and sell it for $2, you've made money.
-The simplest approach is to sell it for more than you paid for it to make a profit.
+Sell it for more than you paid for it to make a profit.
 Simple, right?
 Yes, but the details of making money in the market aren't easy.

-To make a reliable profit from investing, you must understand two things well: what a stock is worth and what other people are willing to pay for it.
-Only then can you decide whether a specific opportunity is worth pursuing.
+To make a reliable profit from investing, you must understand what a stock is worth and what other people are willing to pay for it.
+Only then can you evaluate any specific opportunity.
 Is now a good time to invest?
 If you've found a good opportunity, the answer is always yes!

 Why Do Stock Prices Fluctuate?

 In the long term, the stock market does a pretty good job of figuring out what each individual company is worth.
 In the short term, stocks go up and down for many reasons, but only some are rational.
 Some companies are scams, like Enron, and they'll eventually fall apart.
 Good companies make real money.
 Solid businesses will succeed and continue to be good.